Fitness & workouts

 If you’ve got 15 minutes…

-- Clean your car by hand instead of taking it to the car wash.
+- Wash the car - Clean the motor by hand instead of taking it to the car wash.
 Use a bucket and sponge, and put lots of effort into bending and stretching.
 Polish it all over as fast as you can.

 - Make a point of buying some heavy things, like laundry detergent and a large container of milk, so you have to carry some weight on the way home.